-Coffee is one of the most loved drinks across the globe.
+Coffee is one of the most beloved drinks across the globe.
 Not only does it taste great, but it also comes with a huge number of benefits.
 Well, there are many different types of coffee drinks.
 Two such types are frappe and latte.
-In case you want to know the details about frappe vs latte, read on!
+If you’re a coffee enthusiast, you might have heard about the frappe vs latte dilemma.
+Because we certainly did.
+Both these drinks are often compared thinking that they are pretty much the same – very creamy, smooth, with added milk.
+So is there much of a difference between frappe and latte?
+Actually, there is!

 What is Frappe?

 The term ‘Frappe’ comes from France and denotes a drink that is ‘iced’.
 The term was used in the 19th century for the very first time.
-Any iced drink then was known as a frappe.
-It was in the year 1957 when the word ‘café frappe’ came into existence in Greece.
-To prepare it, take instant coffee, water, ice cubes, and sugar, and blend them well.
-Once done, you can add flavorings of your choice.
+Back then, any iced drink was known as a frappe.
+It is only in 1957 did the word ‘café frappe’ became widely used in Greece.
+To prepare it, you have to take instant coffee, water, ice cubes, and sugar, and blend them well.
+Once done, you can add whatever flavor you want.
 The modern recipe is topped with ice cream or melted chocolate to make it even more delicious.

 What is Latte?